edelauna/a-notebook-for-your-augury/README.md

 # Development
 Using docker and VS Code with Python and Jupyter extensions so that it's easier to track changes.
 2. `docker run -p 8888:8888  -v $(pwd):/home/jovyan/work jupyter/scipy-notebook`
-  3. Should output a server url and token, in VS Code there should be an option at the bottom of the screen to connect to a Jupyer Server - click that and then paste the link.
+  3. Should output a server url and token, in VS Code there should be an option at the bottom of the screen to connect to a Jupyter Server - click that and then paste the link.
-  4. Will Need to change Kernal (top right of VsCode when notebook is open)
+  4. Will Need to change Kernel (top right of VsCode when notebook is open)
-  5. Might need to pip intall some dependancies
+  5. Might need to pip intall some dependancies (e.g. google-colab)